 Management is responsible for the other information.
-The other information comprises the information included in Management's Discussion and Analysis.
+The other information comprises Management's Discussion and Analysis.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-We obtained Management's Discussion and Analysis prior to the date of this auditor's report.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Responsibilities of Management and Those Charged with Governance for the Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements www.mspartners.ca